| Inbound Marketing 8 Min Read

 SEO is constantly changing and adapting, and that means to stay modern and effective, your SEO strategy should be changing and adapting as well.

-There will always be core fundamentals in SEO that work, but there are also new updates and techniques happening all the time, some of which are worth investing in, while others are best left behind.
+While there will always be core fundamentals in SEO that work, there are changes and new techniques happening all the time, some of which are worth investing in, while others are best left behind.

-As you plan your overall marketing strategy for 2023, here are some techniques you may want to build into your overall SEO strategy to keep it modern, consistent, and effective (in addition to the core fundamentals that you’re probably already doing):
+As you plan your overall marketing strategy for 2024, here are some techniques you may want to build into your overall SEO strategy to keep it modern, consistent, and effective – in addition to the core fundamentals that you’re probably already doing:

 Quality, Not Quantity, Backlinks